AldoSuba/docs.buf.build/docs/reference/bsr/user-management.md

 title: User management
 ---

+User roles and permissions are crucial for any organization, especially when it comes to collaboration and security.
+This documentation explores how to manage roles and permissions for organization resources such as repositories, templates, and plugins.
+Each user has an explicit role, with specific permissions and restrictions, such as Owner, Admin, Member, or Machine.
+The organization's owners can also modify the base resource roles.

+You'll also learn how to give additional permissions to individual users for specific resources.
+By understanding these roles and permissions, you can ensure that only authorized users have access to your organization's resources.

 ## Organization roles

 Every user that is part of an organization has an explicit role.
 Note that users